8/1/2024

 Joe Leach

 Hey, good morning.
-Thanks for taking my questions.
+I'd like to take my questions.
 I wanted to ask one on the demand side.
-I know you talked a bit about it in the opening remarks, but would you mind just giving us an update of what you're seeing in your system across gasoline, diesel and jet?
-And then also we saw the May EAA data for gasoline demand get revised higher.
+I know you talked a bit about it in the opening remarks, but would you mind just giving us an update of what you're seeing in your system across gasoline, diesel, and jet?
+And then also we saw the May EIA data for gasoline demand get revised higher.
 So any thoughts on the weekly data versus the monthlies would be helpful as well.
 Thank you.

 speaker